 If your tea came in resealable packaging with a food-safe lining such as tea purchased from Tealeavz, your tea is already protected for you to enjoy!

-When transferring your tea from the original packaging, we suggest using stainless steel tea canister or aluminum tins that have an airtight lid.
+When transferring your tea from the original packaging, we suggest using stainless steel tea tin or aluminum tins that have an airtight lid.
 Ceramic containers also work as long as they have an airtight lid.

 Avoid clear glass jars.
 Colored glass is better as it helps filter out the light, but either way, you will need to store your tea in a dark and cool location.
 Also, avoid purchasing any tea that is sold in a glass or plastic container.
 How long has this tea been on the shelf and has likely already begun the degradation process?

 If your favorite storage container doesn’t have an airtight lid, place your tea in a sealable bag inside your container.

 Store your loose leaf tea properly to keep your tea fresh for many cups of delicious tea to come!